Co-dfns/Co-dfns/LIMITATIONS.md

 * Decode (⊥) only supports special cases right now
 * Encode (⊤) only supports special cases right now
 * Matrix divide/inverse (⌹) is not supported
+* Some mixed primitives will not work over boolean values
+* Some mixed primitives will not work over mixed integer/float and boolean values

 ### Operators